TACHS: Everything You Should Know

 - Practice - Subsequent practice tests will help students reinforce the concepts they are learning and also allow them to master essential test taking strategies like time management and intelligent guessing.

 Finally, don’t be afraid to ask for help.
-Test prep can be very overwhelming, but working with an experienced TACHS tutor is a great way for students to structure their study plan, fill in content gaps, and build confidence.
-At Ivy Tutors Network, we have 20 years of experience helping students increase their scores and get into their top choice schools.
+Test prep can be very overwhelming, but working with an experienced TACHS tutor is a great way for students to structure their study plans, fill in content gaps, and build confidence.
+At Ivy Tutors Network, we have 20 years of experience helping students increase their scores and get into their top-choice catholic high schools.

 Don't hesitate to contact us to schedule a diagnostic exam, find TACHS tutors, or book a free consultation.
 No matter where you are in your test prep journey, IVY is here to support you every step of the way!